 A longer promotion is needed if you have something higher-ticket or new.

-In this scenario you’ll want to send out one email per day for 3-6 days so you have time to warm up your audience and give them the information they need to feel confident purchasing and give them time to consider the offer.
+In that scenario, you’ll want to send out one email per day for 3-6 days so you have time to warm up your audience and give them the information they need to feel confident purchasing and give them time to consider the offer.

 There are no rules about what you need to include on what specific day, but again, you want to come at it from different angles because different members of your audience will respond to different things.